Spine Injury Attorneys

 Thousands of people across the nation sustain spinal injuries every year.
 Causes range from car crashes, botched surgeries, serious falls, and sports accidents.
 Whatever the cause, spinal cord injuries can have serious, and even deadly, repercussions, so if you were injured as a result of another person’s negligent or reckless behavior, it is critical to speak to an experienced spine injury lawyer who will aggressively protect your interests and help you obtain compensation.

 A serious spine injury changes the victim’s life forever.
 Suddenly, that person is immobilized or partially paralyzed.
 He or she may not be able to earn a living with his or her current skills.
 The lives of family members change in dramatic ways too.
 The burden of providing care often falls on them.

 San Diego Injury Law Center is a firm that helps the victims of spine injuries obtain medical treatment, rehabilitation services, and long-term care.
 We obtain compensation that can enhance the lives of our clients, ease the burdens they must bear, and help them live richer and more meaningful lives.
-Call us toll free 833-338-8230 today for free advice.
+Call us at 619-338-8230 today for free advice.

 Spinal Cord Basics

 The spinal cord is a collection of nerves extending from the brain through the spinal canal and allows the brain to process commands to the muscles, heart, lungs, and bowels.
 The spinal canal is protected by the chest, neck, and lower back vertebrae.
 When these vertebrae are damaged, the spinal cord is left vulnerable to further damage through trauma, loss of blood supply, or compression caused by a tumor or infection.

 Many spinal cord injuries occur when the spine is pulled, compressed, or pressed sideways as is often the case in a car crash where the head, neck, or back are twisted or sustain a sudden traumatic blow.